ready4-dev/ready4fun/README.md

 <!-- badges: end -->

-ready4fun is a toolkit for authoring and documenting functions that implement algorithms for the ready4 youth mental health systems model (https://www.ready4-dev.com/).
+ready4fun is a toolkit for authoring and documenting functions that implement algorithms for models developed with the ready4 framework (https://www.ready4-dev.com/).
 The toolkit aims to help all developers contributing to ready4 to adopt a common house style in authoring and documenting functions.
 The current version of this software is a development release, which you should only trial if you feel confident you understand what it does and have created a sandpit area in which you can safely undertake testing.
-If you have any questions, please contact the authors (matthew.hamilton@orygen.org.au).
+If you have any questions, please contact the authors (matthew.hamilton1@monash.edu).

 To install a development version of this software, run the following commands in your R console: